 Run the Lab Configuration Tool and Review Your Labs

-Run the Lab Configuration Tool from the Tools menu.
+Run the Lab Configuration Tool from the Configuration menu.

 Your lab orders appear in the first tab, along with columns that indicate if they are a snap lab, the default lab facility, checkboxes that indicate default settings for the lab, whether or not the lab has any configured LOINC tests for result entry, and whether or not the lab order is configured for an electronic results interface with a third party vendor, such as Quest or LabCorp.